 Fix #1 – Check for Physical Discrepancies

 While connecting a USB drive to your computer, establish the connection properly.
-To be sure that the “A device which does not exist was specified” error is not caused due to a physical connectivity issue, make sure that you –
+To be sure that the “A device which does not exist was specified” error is not caused by a physical connectivity issue, make sure that you –

 These checks help specify the possible issues you may encounter while dealing with the errors.
 If something comes across as problematic in your checks, fix that immediately.